How to Make an Offer on a House

 Determine a fair offer price

 If houses are sitting longer than usual, buyers tend to have more negotiating power.
 This means you may be able to offer less than the list price or ask for additional concessions.
-For example, you may make an offer at the list price but request concessions to buy down your interest rate.

 Your agent can help you structure your offer depending on what is most important to you.